br0ast/ACDH-2020/doc/report/documentation.md

 ### Limitations and suggestions for future work

+An important limitation of this study is that it includes a limited number of Digital Humanities publications: many relevant journals are not yet indexed in Crossref and, due to a lack of open data, we did not take into consideration monographs despite they represent a traditional method of research dissemination in the humanities.
+Future research might be able to integrate the DH course registry with more publications as they get indexed into open datasets such as Crossref or Microsoft Academic.
+In addition, the project could be developed further by:
+ - analysing the disciplines taught in the courses besides the techniques;
+ - compare the techniques with job offers to see which techniques are most requested in the job market;
+ - allowing the comparison among multiple DH courses (as of now, our visualization supports the comparison between a maximum of two courses).

 ### References

 Spinaci, Gianmarco, Colavizza, Giovanni, & Peroni, Silvio.
 (2019).
 List of Digital Humanities journals (Version 0.1.0) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.3406564